Complaint Email Virus removal guide

 How to avoid installation of malware?

 To prevent this situation, be very cautious when browsing the Internet.
 We strongly recommend that you think twice before opening email attachments.
 Irrelevant files and those received from suspicious/unrecognizable email addresses should never be opened.
 Furthermore, have a reputable anti-virus/anti-spyware suite installed and running, since these tools are likely to eliminate malicious files before they infect the system.
 The main reasons for computer infections are poor knowledge and careless behavior.
 The key to safety is caution.
-If you have already opened a "Complaint Email Virus" attachment, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.
+If you have already opened a "Complaint Email Virus" attachment, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate infiltrated malware.

 Text presented in the "Complaint Email Virus" email message: